The AMM procedure: “Marketing Authorization”

 These two issues need to be clearly distinguished.

-1.4.3.
-Protection and extension of range
+Protection and range extension

 If after obtaining a marketing authorization, a new therapeutic form or a new dosage is authorized (via a secondary clinical study), this does not mean that a new MA is granted.